serverless/blog/posts/2018-04-10-announcing-new-2018-serverless-champions.md

 **Aside:** If you, too, want to contribute to open-source, [check out our handy guide](https://serverless.com/blog/how-contribute-to-serverless-open-source/).

-## Announcing: our first round of Serverless Champions for 2018
+## Announcing: Our first round of Serverless Champions for 2018

 We conducted interviews with all three winners, and we’re including some of our favorite excerpts here.
 To see the interviews in their entirety (which you should!), head on over to our [Champions page](https://serverless.com/community/champions/).